 Simpler more effective powers that are designed to change culture and put things right thereby giving better protection for victims and the communities where they live.
-The ASB Crime and Policing Act introduces the:- restorative actions to change behaviour pattern and put things right known locally as 'Out of Court Disposals'.
+The ASB Crime and Policing Act introduces the: -

 1. ASB Case Review (Often referred to as the Community Trigger) - which allows victims and their communities the right to an ASB case review where they believe adequate action was not taken to resolve their complaints under certain criterion.